Siege of Tessalit

-The Amachach military base in Tessalit was defended by roughly 800 Malian soldiers commanded by Colonel Kassim Goita, with 1,500 refugees being mostly Tuareg women and children.
-The International Committee of the Red Cross was sent to help evacuate civilians and military families, but despite the approval of the MNLA, Malian authorities delayed the operation and it was never executed as a humanitarian source.
+The siege of Tessalit occurred in early 2012 during the Tuareg rebellion in Mali.
+Amachach military base, located in Tessalit, was defended by roughly 800 Malian soldiers commanded by Colonel Kassim Goita.
+The International Committee of the Red Cross was sent to help evacuate civilians and military families, but despite the approval of the National Movement for the Liberation of Azawad (MNLA), Malian authorities delayed the operation and it was never executed as a humanitarian source.
 Other Malian military forces in the region of Tessalit were led by Colonels' Didier Dacko, Ould Meydou, and the well respected Tuareg commander El Hadji Ag Gamou.

-Timeline
+Siege

-On 18 January 2012, Tessalit itself came under attack by both MNLA and Ansar Dine rebels.
-According to Malian soldiers, fighters from AQIM were present.
+On 18 January 2012, Tessalit came under attack by both MNLA and Ansar Dine rebels.
+According to Malian soldiers, fighters from al-Qaeda in the Islamic Maghreb (AQIM) were present.

 On 22 January, the MNLA announced they had surrounded the Malian army base in Tessalit and expected all foreign military trainers to evacuate the premises.
 The Amachach military camp is located about fifteen kilometers from Tessalit itself.
 In a separate clash with the Malian army, two rebels were killed and a vehicle destroyed.
 By then, the number of MNLA fighters reached around 600 with reinforcements arriving from Libya and Niger.

 On February 6, the rebels evacuated people from the town of Tessalit (about 4,000 people) to bush encampments in Abamco, Savohak, Efali (Terist) and Assowa to prevent them from becoming victims of the conflict.
 The health situation was bad, which caused a mission of the Red Cross on February 7.

 On 10 February, the Malian army launched an offensive to relieve the garrison in Tessalit, after a two-week-long siege.
 The army deployed 107 all-terrain vehicles, six BRDM armored vehicles, and combat helicopters piloted by foreign mercenaries.
 The MNLA became aware of Malian army movements in the area, launching their own offensive, eventually meeting the Army in the village of Tinsalane, 20 kilometers south of Tessalit.
 According to the MNLA, the planned transport convoy carrying Malian soldiers from the towns of Kidal and Anefif to strengthen the garrison of Tessalit, was ambushed by a brigade of the MNLA.
 After several hours of fighting, Malian forces fled, leaving 17 dead and 14 prisoners, including their commander Yusuf Ag Bougara, along with six vehicles destroyed and four captured.
 According to residents of In-Kahlil located along the border with Algeria, dozens of rebel vehicles filled with injured fighters were accepted in Algerian hospitals.
 The Malian government announced the same day, that the army defeated the rebels killing a hundred and capturing 50 which differs from the MNLA's previous claim of only losing four men.
 The overall outcome of the confrontation is disputed over with both sides, but it seems to have been more in favor of the rebels, as a month later Tessalit fell.

 Fighting continued on 13 and 14 February, and the Malian army claimed that it have managed to enter Tessalit, then refuel the Amachach camp, which the rebels deny it happened.